 8 Easy Spring Break Getaways in New England for Families

-Spring break is coming, and while it's tempting to escape to a warmer climate, a tropical vacation may not fit your schedule or budget.
+Spring break is coming, and while everyone could use a warm-weather vacation, many families are choosing to avoid airline travel and stay close to home.
 Luckily, New England is packed with fun family trip destinations that are easy to get to (and easy on the wallet).
-From farm animal encounters in Vermont to old-fashioned train rides in Maine and New Hampshire, these overnight or weekend itineraries can be planned at the last minute and still provide last memories for kids.
+From farm animal encounters to indoor water park adventures, these overnight or weekend itineraries in Massachusetts, Connecticut, New Hampshire, Vermont, Rhode Island, and Maine can be planned at the last minute and still provide lasting memories for kids.

 April is a special time to visit farm animal babies and mothers in Vermont.
 Photo courtesy of Billings Farm